-Section 114(1) of the Act provides that the Minister may exempt a person, a radiation source or a dealing with a radiation source from the Act if the Minister is satisfied that the person's conduct does not pose a significant risk to the health or safety of people or of damage to property or the environment.
+Subsection 114 (1) of the Act provides that the Minister may exempt a person, a radiation source or a dealing with a radiation source from the Act, if the Minister is satisfied that the person's conduct does not pose a significant risk to the health or safety of people or of damage to property or the environment.

-This instrument exempts undergraduate and postgraduate students undertaking course work or research at a university, or other similar educational institution, from the Act while under the appropriate supervision of a licensed person.
-A specific exemption is also made for a student undertaking a clinical placement in the final year of a four year medical radiation degree.
+This instrument exempts undergraduate and postgraduate students undertaking course work or research at a university, or other educational institution involving the use of a regulated radiation source, from the Act while under the appropriate supervision of a licensed person.

+A specific exemption is also made for a student undertaking a clinical placement in the final two semesters of a four year medical radiation degree, which may be condensed to take three and a half years; or the final two semesters of a three year postgraduate medical radiation degree, which also may be condensed to take two and a half years.

-Section 114(2) of the Act provides that the exemption may be conditional.
+Subsection 114 (2) of the Act provides that the exemption may be conditional.

-The exemption of students is conditional to being appropriately supervised.
+The exemption of students is conditional to them being appropriately supervised.
 The person supervising must hold a licence that allows the dealing for that regulated radiation source.

-The instrument defines two levels of supervision: 'immediate supervision' and 'general supervision'.
+The instrument defines two levels of supervision, immediate supervision and general supervision.

-'Immediate supervision' is defined as supervision by a licensed person who is present at all times during, and is observing and directing, the use of regulated radiation source by the student.
+Immediate supervision is defined as supervision by a licensed person who is present at all times during, and is observing and directing, the use of regulated radiation source by the student.

-'General supervision' is defined as supervision by a licensed person who oversees the person being supervised and ensures that the person follows safe radiation work practices in relation to the use of a regulated radiation source.
+General supervision is defined as supervision by a licensed person who oversees the person being supervised and ensures that the person follows safe radiation work practices in relation to the use of a regulated radiation source.
 The supervisor must be physically present at the workplace to enable general supervision.